ossa-ma/rlog/README.md

 1. Clone this repository.
 2. Run `npm install`.
 3. Run `npm run dev` to start the development server.
-4. Open Raycast and search for "Add Reading".
+4. Open Raycast and search for "Log Read".

 ## Configuration